psolymos/psolymos.github.io/_posts/2016-08-23-trends-in-daily-r-package-downloads.md

 The increase is clear with increasing day-to-day variation suggesting that the log-linear model might be appropriate.
+Steady increase is predicted (the blue line starts at the last observed data point, whereas the red line is a locally weighted `lowess` smoothing curve on past data).
-Steady increase is predicted.
-The light blue 95% prediction intervals nicely follow the bulk of the zig-zagging in the observed trend.
+The light blue 95% prediction
+intervals nicely follow the bulk of the zig-zagging in the observed trend.